A583 road: History

 The 13 mi Clifton to Blackpool section of the A583 was formerly a privately owned toll road owned by the Clifton and De Hoghton estates.
 The tolls were abolished in 1902, when it became a main road as a result of an agreement made by Lancashire County Council and Fylde Rural District three years earlier which also saw the construction of new sections of road at Clifton and Blackpool.

 The increased use of private cars, buses and charabancs in the 1920s, and the poor condition of the road, made it one of Lancashire County Council's priorities in its road improvement schemes.
 The Blackpool to Clifton section of the road was reconstructed between 1929 and 1936, and as part of the reconstruction project bypasses were built to take the road around Kirkham and the centre of Clifton.

 The route of the A583 changed again in the mid 20th century, when the Riversway section of the road was constructed to bypass the Ashton-on-Ribble area of Preston.
 Its previous route now forms parts of the A5085 and A5072.

-Future

 Preston Western Distributor Road

-The M55 has no Junction 2.
+Until 2023 the M55 had no Junction 2.
 As part of a City Deal signed between Preston City Council and central Government in late 2013, both Lancashire County Council and Preston City Council agreed in principle to build a 'Preston Western Distributor Road' which would link the A583/A584 outside Clifton to a new Junction 2 of the M55.

-Construction of the new road began in September 2019 and will involve a new motorway junction, four new bridges and two viaducts.
-Completion of the £200m scheme is scheduled for early in 2023.
+Construction of the new road began in September 2019 and involved a new motorway junction, four new bridges and two viaducts.
+Completion of the £200m scheme was scheduled for early in 2023 and the road opened on 3 July 2023.